Kashmiri cuisine: Eggs

-Game/Hunted Animals (Shikaar)
+Game (shikaar)

 Going by estimates, on an average 50-60 birds are killed every day in wetlands across Kashmir: Hunted game (shikaar) is not generally cooked immediately.
 It has to be hung for some days (faisander) before dressing it for cooking.
 Hanging makes the meat suppler and less fibrous, making it tastier to eat.

-Game dishes are:
+In British India, markhor (screw horn goat) was considered to be among the most challenging game species.
+It is the largest wild goat in the world.
+It is locally regarded as the tastiest wild meat.

+Indian wild boar was introduced in the Himalayan region by Maharaja Gulab Singh, a Dogra military general.
+Its meat was a great delicacy for the Dogras and Sikhs, but after 1947 its population started dwindling in the Muslim-majority region.